ENate/spring-jpa-hibernate-examples-repo/README.md

 # Spring, hibernate, JPA, Thymleaf Examples

-Examples of Spring JPA, REST, Webflux, Thymleaf, etc
+An example of a Spring boot application together with JPA, REST, Web, thymleaf and spring security.

-## Main folders
+ To run the application, a knowledge of spring is required.

+## Contents of the main repo

-- A covid Application in the ``covid-tracker`` project.
+- A covid Application in the ``covid-tracker`` project consisting of the following tools:

-- A Cricket dashboard in ``pl-dashboard`` project.
+- Mysql database
+- spring security
+- Thymeleaf for templating